The-Back-Room/The-Back-Room.github.io/docs/themes/windows/msstyle/nsfw.md

 {: .important }
 > {: .opaque }
-> {: .nsfw }
+> {: .warning }
 > This page is for adults only.
 By being on this page, you are agreeing that you are of legal age.
-> {: .warning }
+>
 > We take **NO** responsibility for anyone who violates this rule.
 You are responsible for your own actions.
 >
 > {: .caution }
 > These themes are for advanced users who know how to properly patch their system files to run unsigned themes.
 > Patching your system files **CAN** and **WILL** brick your system if done wrong.
 >
-> {: .warning }
 > We take **NO** responsibility for anyone who bricks their system using custom MSSTYLE themes.